Nawaf-Alharbi1/Task1_AI/README.md

 ## How to Run

-1. Open `Untitled0.ipynb` in Google Colab.
+1. Open `Image_Classification.ipynb` in Google Colab.
 2. Upload all project files to the Colab session.
 3. Make sure the image filename in the notebook matches the image you want to test.
 4. Run all notebook cells.